logo

 Rohit11 November 2023

-The LRS or Liberalised Remittance Scheme in India simplifies foreign remittances for residents, reducing costs and promoting cross-border transactions, benefiting foreign investors and Indian businesses through efficient capital movement.
+LRS in India simplifies foreign remittances for residents, reducing costs and promoting cross-border transactions, benefiting foreign investors and Indian businesses through efficient capital movement.

-What is the LRS?
+What is LRS?

 Current account transactions under LRS include transactions that do not involve capital investment.
-These include remitting money abroad for–
+These include remitting money abroad for:

 • Medical treatment